top of page

 Contemporary Mixed Media by Lauren Pigford Abbott.
 Sold

-In contrast to the serene landscapes, the mood board also incorporates the powerful and dynamic imagery of horses.
+In contrast to serene landscapes, the mood board also incorporates the powerful and dynamic imagery of horses.
 These pieces introduce a sense of movement and strength, proving that minimalism can also be bold and expressive.

 The recurring horse motif ties the design together, representing both freedom and elegance.
 Whether in a full-motion scene or a quiet portrait, these pieces add a level of sophistication and passion to the otherwise understated interiors.